-Adam is an Australian artist-filmmaker whose works have been shown everywhere from the Sydney Film Festival to the Deutsches Museum in Munich; from ABC TV to Al Jazeera International and the United Nations in New York.
+Adam is an artist-filmmaker born in Melbourne, Australia, whose works have been shown from the Sydney Film Festival to the Deutsches Museum; from ABC TV and Al Jazeera International to the United Nations in New York.

-He currently completing his PhD at the University of New South Wales Faculty of Art & Design.
+He currently completing a PhD at the University of New South Wales Faculty of Art & Design.

 His research explores the visual representation of climate change.

-This page is hidden from search engines — please do not link to it.
+This preview page is hidden from search engines — please do not link to it.

 Feeling the Heat (2019) EMBARGOED — PLEASE DO NOT SHARE